Table of contents

 Dropshipping is an order fulfillment method that does not require a business or entrepreneur to hold inventory or keep products in stock at a warehouse.
 Instead, they can set up a store with all the products that they’re selling, and each time an order is placed, it will directly be shipped to the customer by the third-party supplier.

 Although that sounds simple and easy, it’s a little more complicated to navigate.
-You can’t blindly pick out a supplier and trust that they’ll fulfil all your orders.
+You can’t blindly pick out a supplier and trust that they’ll fulfill all your orders.
 And because startup costs are so low in dropshipping, a lot of people opt for it, creating smaller profit margins.
 So how can you observe better practices in dropshipping to make sure your business takes off?
 We’ll go over the dos and don’ts in this article.

 1. Research your product niche

 The success of your dropshipping business depends on the products you choose to sell.
-It has an affect on your market size, profit margins, and shipping costs.
+It has an effect on your market size, profit margins, and shipping costs.
 It’s a crucial decision that you want to get right.
 The best strategy is to select a focused product niche that you know has a demand, but isn’t being sold by every second seller.
 Once you’ve thought of a few products, research their:

 - Demand: are there enough customers looking for this product?
 Is this product something they’d want to buy online?
 Is it hard for them to find it at local brick-and-mortar stores?